dalane/addiction/README.md

 ### Tagging

-It is possible to add tags to service locators, parameters, factories and callables.
+It is possible to add tags to service locators, parameters and factories.
 Simply include an array of tag names when adding the dependency to the container.

 ```javascript